 What’s the best park in Scottsdale for kids?
 Without any question it must to be McCormick-Stillman Railroad Park.
 This park is so popular that if you want to reserve a ramada (picnic table groups under a roof) for a birthday party, or group barbecue you’ll need to do it 6 months in advance.
 Here’s a map of the park.

 So, what is it about this park that makes it the best for kids?
 Easily, it’s the railroad that circles the park.
 The train ride costs only $2 each and children under 3 ride free with a paying adult.
 What a deal.
 The train rides run continuously during the weekends and every 30 minutes on weekdays (except Thanksgiving and Christmas).

-Entrance to the park is free, but there is a small fee of $2 for rides, and you can also buy a all-day-wristband for $10.
+Entrance to the park is free, but there is a small fee of $3 for rides, and you can also buy a all-day-wristband for about $10.